Back to Airspace Guide

 Class G Airspace (Uncontrolled)

 • What is it?
-Uncontrolled airspace, the default across most of the UK at lower levels.
+Uncontrolled airspace, the default airspace class when outside any other class.

-• Where does it exist? (typical base/vertical limits) Most low-level airspace in the UK is Class G when outside controlled or restricted areas.
+• Where does it exist? (typical base/vertical limits) Most low-level airspace in the UK is Class G when outside controlled airspace.